Richard Parsons (businessman)

-Richard Dean Parsons (born April 4, 1948), an American business executive, is the former chairman of Citigroup and the former chairman and CEO of Time Warner.
-He stepped down as CEO of Time Warner on December 31, 2007.
-He was previously the interim CEO of the Los Angeles Clippers NBA franchise.
-In September 2018, Parsons became the Interim Chairman of the Board for CBS replacing Les Moonves.
-On October 21, 2018, he resigned for health reasons from CBS and was replaced by Strauss Zelnick.
+Richard Dean Parsons (April 4, 1948 – December 26, 2024) was an American business executive, notably the chairman of Citigroup and the chairman and CEO of Time Warner.
+He had also been the interim CEO of the Los Angeles Clippers of the National Basketball Association (NBA) and the interim chairman of the board for CBS.

 Early life

-Parsons was born to an African-American family in Brooklyn, New York City, on April 4, 1948.
+Parsons was born to an African-American family in Brooklyn, New York, on April 4, 1948.
 He was one of five children.
-His maternal grandfather had been head groundskeeper at the John D. Rockefeler estate, Kykuit.
+His maternal grandfather had been head groundskeeper at the John D. Rockefeller estate, Kykuit.
 Growing up in the Bedford-Stuyvesant area of Brooklyn, Parsons's father, Lorenzo Locklair Parsons, was an electrical technician and his mother, Isabelle (née Judd) was a homemaker.
 He skipped a grade in elementary school and another in high school.

-He later attended the University of Hawaii at Manoa, where at 6'4" tall he may have played varsity basketball.
+Parsons attended the University of Hawaiʻi at Mānoa, where he played varsity basketball.
 After four years, he was seven credits short of his diploma.
-However, he discovered that he could get into a law school in New York without a college degree if he scored well enough on his pre-law exams.
-Parsons was accepted by Albany Law School of Union University, New York, where he earned a Juris Doctor in 1971, finishing at the top of his class.
+However, Parsons discovered that he could get into a law school in New York without a college degree if he scored well enough on his pre-law exams.
+Parsons was accepted by Albany Law School of Union University, New York, where he earned a Juris Doctor in 1971 and finished at the top of his class.